-Once you have placed your hole, use the property edit to enter the hole Diameter and X,Y coordinates of the hole's center location, relative to the lower left corner of the tag.
+The Holes tab has a checkbox to enable the display of the hole.
+Make sure you check this box and then enter the hole Diameter and X,Y coordinates of the hole's center location, relative to the lower left corner of the tag.
+Use the accompanying diagram to see the relationship of the holes to the tag.